MoralistFestus/ClipLab/README.md

 # CLIPLAB LIBRARY

-<p style="font-family:georgia>ClipLab is a Simple but Effective Copy to Clipboard JavaScript Library.
+ClipLab is a Simple but Effective Copy to Clipboard JavaScript Library.
 ClipLab can copy text to library in just a single line of JavaScript code.
-I tried as much as possible to minimize this library into a single function for flexibility. </p>
+I tried as much as possible to minimize this library into a single function for flexibility.

 ## How to Use: